opticyclic/npp-puppet-lint/README.txt

 = History =

+0.3.0   - New option "Predefined (, separated)" added in Options dialog;
+          this option should be used to specify the names of predefined global variables
+        - Added toolbar button that opens Options dialog
+        - JSLint script updated to version from 2010-12-23

 0.2.1
 	- Configuration is now saved in AppData directory (or in whatever directory is returned by NPPM_GETPLUGINSCONFIGDIR message)